myaji35/myaji35/README.md

 -->
 <h3> hello!
 My name is Seungsik Kang.👋 <br>
 I majored in computer science at a junior college. <br>
-I have been running an ICT company for about 15 years, of which I have served as an adjunct professor for about 7 years.
+I have been running an ICT company for about 15 years, of which I have served as an adjunct professor for about 7 years.<br>
-Now, with a 15-year finance management license, I am doing a lot of work and also a long-term care business.<br> The name of the company is GAGAHOHO.
+Now, with a 15-year finance management license, I am doing a lot of work and also a long-term care business.
+The name of the company is GAGAHOHO.
 </h3>
 <br>
 <h2> My tech stack </h2>